 How to Protect Yourself and Others

-Protect yourself and your community from getting and spreading respiratory illnesses like coronavirus disease 2019.
+Protect yourself and your community from getting and spreading respiratory illnesses like COVID-19.
 Everyone has a role to play in getting ready and staying healthy.

 We encourage residents to take “everyday preventive actions” to prevent the spread of illness and to keep our communities healthy.